Pierre Gaultier de Varennes, sieur de La Vérendrye: Early life

 Born in Trois-Rivières, New France, Pierre was the eldest son of René Gaultier de Varennes, who came to Canada as a soldier in 1665, and Marie, the daughter of Pierre Boucher, the first Governor of Trois-Rivières.
 The Gaultier family were minor nobility or landowners who came from the Anjou area of France.
 Varennes and La Vérendrye were 2 of their estates.

 Pierre's father died when he was 3, and he was educated at the Jesuit seminary in Quebec.
 At the age of twelve he received a cadet's commission in the French Marines in Canada.
 In 1704 and 1705 La Vérendrye took part in the raids of Queen Anne's War, which was waged by colonists in the English and French areas of North America.
 He was present at the Raid on Deerfield in present-day Massachusetts.
 The French and their Abenaki allies took more than a hundred captives from the village, forcing them on the 300-mile journey through the wilderness to return to Montreal.
 During those years, both sides often took captives for ransom.
 The next year La Vérendrye participated in an unsuccessful attack on the English settlement of St. John's, Newfoundland.

 At age 22, he enlisted in the French Army, and fought in Flanders during the War of the Spanish Succession; he was seriously wounded at the Battle of Malplaquet.
-After recovering from his injuries and being given paroled as a prisoner of war, Gaultier returned to Canada and married Marie-Anne, daughter of Louis Dandonneau, Sieur Du Sablé, in 1712.
+After recovering from his injuries and being given parole as a prisoner of war, Gaultier returned to Canada and married Marie-Anne, daughter of Louis Dandonneau, Sieur Du Sablé, in 1712.
 For the next 15 years, he supported his family by farming and fur trading along the Saint Lawrence.